AverageUser4/resizox/README.md

 Note:
   - element passed to makeResizable() will be referred to as container
-  - setting certain styles on container may break resizing (eg. borders)
   - this package will get improved significantly, so feel free to use it in production